ironsilk/mSquaredPlex/readme.md

 - ask user who asked for download and didnt watch the movie before deletion and maybe confirm in with the admin.
 - Show my watchlist.
+- Fix TMDB and OMDB updates, use min/max ID or something else.

 ### Wishlist